DenisKai7/GroUp/README.md

 This repository has the following branches:

-main: our base branches contains the backup program for our Mobile Dev.
+main and master: our base branches contains the backup program for our Mobile Dev.

 backend: Contains the API built with Node.js and Express to access data from the database.
 Contains the API for deploying machine learning models..
 This branch is deployed to Cloud Functions.